DanielBucceri/assignment_app_2/Feedback-Log.md

 - **Checked By:**  Daniel
 - **Date:**  8/03/25
 - **Feedback Given:**
+- Missing docstrings for read_json and save_json functions explaining their purpose and expected behavior.
+- display_leaderboard function lacks a docstring detailing its process, including sorting, writing to a file, and displaying data.
+- No explanation of PROFILE_FILE and LEADERBOARD_FILE constants.
-  - current function doctrings are uindescriptive and missing parameters, return values and descriptive behavior explanation
+- choose_from_menu function should clarify its return values selected category name and corresponding number.
-  - missing docstring for read_json()
-  - inline comments missing to explain error handling and user feedback on each function
+- No error handling in choose_from_menu if the user enters a number that isn't listed in the categories.

 - **Assigned Developer:**  Daniel
 - **Actions Taken:**
 - **Date Actioned:**